Along Came Polly: Box office

 Along Came Polly opened at #1 at the box office in the United States, earning US$27,721,185 in its opening weekend, ending the month-long reign of The Lord of the Rings: The Return of the King.
 The film was released in the United Kingdom on February 27, 2004, and topped the country's box office for the next two weekends.
 The film was a financial success, making $178 million at the box office worldwide off a $42 million budget.

 Critical response

 On review aggregator Rotten Tomatoes, the film holds a score of 27% based on 163 reviews, with an average rating of 4.8/10.
 The site's critics consensus reads, "Though the supporting actors are funny, Stiller and Aniston don't make a believable couple, and the gross-out humor is gratuitous."
 Metacritic assigned the film a weighted average score of 44 out of 100 based on 35 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Sal Cinquemani of Slant Magazine gave the film a scoring of two-and-a-half out of four, saying, "Not since that famous tussle with Cameron Diaz's dog in There's Something About Mary has Stiller connected so agreeably with a costar."
+Sal Cinquemani of Slant Magazine gave the film a scoring of two-and-a-half out of four, saying, "Not since that famous tussle with Cameron Diaz's dog in There's Something About Mary has Stiller connected so agreeably with a co-star."